-A faculty member may not receive both maternity leave and parental leave.
+Faculty members may not receive both maternity leave and parental leave.
 Maternity leave is intended for birthing mothers.
 Parental leave is designed for fathers, as well as women who become mothers by adopting or taking in foster children.
-In cases in which both parents work in the same department, both parents should coordinate maternity and parental leave time in consultation with the department chair in order to prevent overlapping leaves that would be detrimental to the workings of the department.

 3. Process for Requesting Leave-